This content is released as a draft version for comment by the scholarly community. Please do not distribute.

-Piaget (1932) was the first cognitive psychologists to argue that people’s reasoning abilities develop in a predictable, orderly way.
+Piaget (1932) was the first cognitive psychologist to argue that people’s reasoning abilities develop in a predictable, orderly way.
 He believed that during the first stage of development (what he called the “sensor-motor stage”), children respond to their social environment in a simple way by focusing their attention on interesting objects and developing motor skills.
-By the final stage of the development (what he called the “formal operations stage”), children have developed into mature adults who are capable of complex reasoning and abstract thought.
+By the final stage of development (what he called the “formal operations stage”), children have developed into mature adults who are capable of complex reasoning and abstract thought.

 In 1969, Kohlberg applied this concept of moral development to criminal behavior.
 According to his work, there are six fundamental stages in moral development.
 The most basic type of moral development is avoiding the prohibited behavior out of fear of punishment.
 By the time the person reaches the sixth and final stage, universal principles such as justice, concern for others, and a sense of equity motivate behavior.
 According to Kohlberg’s research findings, violent youth had stunted moral development when compared to nonviolent youth.
 This relationship held even when the social background of participants was controlled statistically.
 Simply put, people who have empathy and concern for others are much less likely to commit crimes of violence than those who avoid violence merely because they fear punishment.